AT3K/Ultimate-Privacy-Guide/README.md

 - [Hardware 🛒](#hardware-): Where to buy Raspberry Pi for DIY projects and home automation.
 - [Podcasts and Media 📺](#podcasts-and-media-): Engaging content on cybersecurity and hacking.
 - [Recommended YouTubers 📺](#recommended-youtubers-): Influential creators sharing insights on technology, cybersecurity, and more.
+- [Thesaurus for Non-Techies](#thesaurus-for-non--techies-): Definitions of common tech and privacy terms for beginners.
 - [License 📝](#license-): Information about the licensing terms for this repository.

 Explore each section to find resources tailored to your privacy needs and tech interests.
 Stay safe and secure online!